 having the day length manipulated with artificial lights.

 Pairs can rear 2 or 3 clutches of eggs which take approximately 6 weeks

 several months going through one molt.
 In

-We begin selling birds in September.
+I begin selling birds in the fall.

 There are many good books available about canary care.